SariskaIO/MetricsWeaver/README.md

 - **Call Quality Score:** The call quality score is determined by taking a weighted average of parameters such as audio/video quality analysis, user location tracking, IP address analysis, system speed metrics, connection health, and conference drops.

 ### Scalable Backend
 The backend of this project is supported by an efficient and scalable real-time data processing pipeline.
-This pipeline utilizes services like Amazon Kinesis Data Firehose to seamlessly deliver streaming data in real-time to various destinations. for raw rtc metrics it pipes data per user basic to Amazon Simple Storage Service (Amazon S3) as a file  and for aggreation it also pushes data stream to Amazon Redshift.
+This pipeline utilizes services like Amazon Kinesis Data Firehose to seamlessly deliver streaming data in real-time to various destinations.
+For raw RTC metrics, it pipes data per user basis to Amazon Simple Storage Service (Amazon S3) as a file, and for aggregation, it also pushes the data stream to Amazon Redshift.

 Conference metadata is stored in DynamoDB when a conference is identified, and subsequent queries are directed to Amazon S3 for each participant dump retrieval.
 This ensures a robust and dynamic system for managing conference data.
 [Read more about RTC server here](https://github.com/SariskaIO/rtcstats-server)

+## Access the Dashboard
+Explore User Metrics here  at [https://analytics.sariska.io](https://analytics.sariska.io).

+## Visualize RAW RTC Metrics
+Explore detailed raw metris at [https://analytics.sariska.io](https://analytics.sariska.io/debugging).

 ### Contribution
 Contributions to enhance and expand the capabilities of this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.